clemenong1/SingaSport/README.md

     Go to Firebase Console.
     Click Add Project → Follow the prompts.
     Then press Create Project

-    2. Enable Firebase services
+    3. Enable Firebase services
-    Authentication
+        1. Authentication
            Go to Build → Authentication → Get Started.
            Enable the following providers:
            Email/Password (or any others you used).
            Make sure Email/Password is enabled before clicking Save.
-    Firestore Database
+        2. Firestore Database
         Go to Build → Firestore Database → Create Database.
         Choose Southeastasia1 for location if you are in Singapore.
 Else, choose the location best suited for where you are at.
         Choose Start in Test Mode (or your preferred rules) for development.
-    Storage
+        3. Storage
         Go to Build → Storage
         You will have to link your Cloud Billing Account and upgrade to Blaze plan.
         Set budget to 1SGD.
         Click on Get Started.
         Change the location to the same location as Firestore Database.
         Choose Start in test mode.

-    3. Get your Firebase config
+    4. Get your Firebase config
-    Go to Project Settings → General → Your Apps.
+        1. Go to Project Settings → General → Your Apps.
-    Register a new web app.
+        2. Register a new web app.
-    Allow Firebase hosting.
+        3. Allow Firebase hosting.
-    Copy the firebaseConfig object and place it in your .env file:
+        4. Copy the firebaseConfig object and place it in your .env file:
+       ```bash
         EXPO_PUBLIC_FIREBASE_API_KEY=your-key
         EXPO_PUBLIC_FIREBASE_AUTH_DOMAIN=your-project.firebaseapp.com
         EXPO_PUBLIC_FIREBASE_PROJECT_ID=your-project-id
         EXPO_PUBLIC_FIREBASE_STORAGE_BUCKET=your-project.appspot.com
         EXPO_PUBLIC_FIREBASE_MESSAGING_SENDER_ID=your-sender-id
         EXPO_PUBLIC_FIREBASE_APP_ID=your-app-id
+       ```
-    Make sure .env is not committed to version control.
+        5. Make sure .env is not committed to version control.
+Put it in gitignore

-    4. Get Firebase service account JSON file
+    5. Get Firebase service account JSON file
-        Go to Firebase Console
+        1. Go to Firebase Console
-        Open Firebase Console.
+        2. Open Firebase Console.
-        Select your project (e.g., SingaSportTest).
+        3. Select your project (e.g., SingaSportTest).
-        Navigate to Project Settings
+        4. Navigate to Project Settings
-        Click the ⚙️ gear icon next to Project Overview in the left sidebar.
+        5. Click the ⚙️ gear icon next to Project Overview in the left sidebar.
-        Select Project settings.
+        6. Select Project settings.
-        Open Service Accounts Tab
+        7. Open Service Accounts Tab
-        Go to the Service accounts tab (last tab in the settings page).
+        8. Go to the Service accounts tab (last tab in the settings page).
-        Generate a New Private Key
+        9. Generate a New Private Key
-        Make sure Firebase Admin SDK is selected.
+        10. Make sure Firebase Admin SDK is selected.
-        Click Generate new private key.
+        11. Click Generate new private key.
-        Confirm by clicking Generate key in the popup.
+        12. Confirm by clicking Generate key in the popup.
-        Save the File
-        A .json file will be downloaded — this is your service account key.
+        13. Save the File A .json file will be downloaded — this is your service account key.
+Store it securely (never commit it to GitHub).
-        Store it securely (never commit it to GitHub). store this .json file in the root of your project directory
+        14. Store this .json file in the root of your project directory

-    5. Run writeToFB.js to add all basketball courts to database click src -> services -> writeToFB.js
+    6. Run writeToFB.js to add all basketball courts to database
+        1. click src -> services -> writeToFB.js
-        replace line 13 with
+        2. replace line 13 with
+       ```bash
         const serviceAccount = JSON.parse(readFileSync('./XXX.json', 'utf8'));
+       ```
-        replace XXX with the name of the file you just saved in your root dir run
+        replace XXX with the name of the file you just saved in your root dir
+        3. run
        ```bash
        node src/services/writeToFB.js
        ```